IlyasKadi/runbook/techniques/file_uploading.md

 ```shell
 file web.php
 ```
 Use `hexeditor` to manipulate file type.
+Make sure to add random characters to beginning of the file not to overwite its contents!
 ```shell
 hexeditor web.php
 ```